A GUIDE TO THE BEST WINE REGIONS OF SOUTH AUSTRALIA

 - If you’re looking for a range of wines including Semillon, Chardonnay, Sauvignon Blanc, Riesling, and red wines, try the Currency Creek region or McLaren Vale.

-If you’re visiting Adelaide, you probably want to see more than some South Australia wineries (though maybe not).
-So, if you’re trying to choose a wine region, have a look at the other attractions the area offers, such as
+Even if you are a wine buff, you might want to see more than some South Australian wineries (though maybe not).
+So, when you are trying to choose a wine region, have a look at the other attractions the area offers, such as:

 - The charming small towns in the Barossa Valley.